pjohnson-mn/AzureDevOps-MCP/README.md

 ### Prerequisites
 - Node.js (v16 or later)
 - TypeScript (v4 or later)
-- An Azure DevOps account with a Personal Access Token (PAT)
+- An Azure DevOps account with a Personal Access Token (PAT) or appropriate on-premises credentials

 ### Setup